Lipen/discrete-math-course/typst/hw3.typ

 ]

 For each function:
-+ Build the complete binary decision tree.
++ Build the complete _binary decision tree_.
-+ Apply reduction rules to get the ROBDD: eliminate duplicate terminals, merge isomorphic subgraphs, remove redundant nodes.
++ Apply _reduction rules_ to get the ROBDD: eliminate duplicate terminals, merge _isomorphic subgraphs_, remove redundant nodes.
 + Draw the final ROBDD.
 Count nodes and compare to unreduced tree size.
 + Verify correctness by tracing two test inputs through your ROBDD.